cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 Threshold is defined as the minimum proportion of `Yes` votes (excluding `Abstain` votes) for the proposal to be accepted.

-Initially, the threshold is set at 50% with a possibility to veto if more than 1/3rd of votes (excluding `Abstain` votes) are `NoWithVeto` votes.
-This means that proposals are accepted if the proportion of `Yes` votes (excluding `Abstain` votes) at the end of the voting period is superior to 50% and if the proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).
+Initially, the threshold is set at 50% of `Yes` votes, excluding `Abstain` votes.
+A possibility to veto exists if more than 1/3rd of all votes are `NoWithVeto` votes.
+This means that proposals are accepted if:
+* there exist bonded tokens.
+* quorum has been achieved.
+* the proportion of `Abstain` votes is inferior to 1/1.
+* the proportion of `NoWithVeto` votes is inferior to 1/3, including `Abstain` votes.
+* the proportion of `Yes` votes, excluding `Abstain` votes, at the end of the voting period is superior to 1/2.

 ### Inheritance